KaranR6/samsung-riscv/README.md

 - **U-type**: Upper immediate operations
 - **J-type**: Jump operations

-## Visual Guide to Decoding RISC-V Instructions
-This guide explains decoding RISC-V instructions step-by-step, covering all the identified instruction types.

 ## Identified RISC-V Instructions
 From the `riscv-objdump` output of the application code, the following 15 unique RISC-V instructions were identified along with their 32-bit formats: